 The fort currently stores a treasure trove of objects from English Heritage's extensive reserve collections.
 Objects on display have been excavated from sites in the south east and south west.
 They include stonework, textiles, jewellery and furniture from many periods, as well as rarely-seen treasures on tour from stores in the north and east.

-Note: Fort Brockhurst will be temporarily closed in April whilst we are busying creating a new special guided tour of the Keep for 2016, please check back here for updates.
+Note: Fort Brockhurst will be temporarily closed whilst we are busying creating a new special guided tour of the Keep for 2016, please check back here for updates.

 Before You Go